acalvino4/craft-easy-image/README.md

 - Filepath for assets
 - Readme refresh
 - Comparison to other plugins
-- fix height when AR=auto
+- multiple pictures in one page